PMizz13/ma-browser-card/README.md

 - Fits to your theme
 - Party mode for queueing up tracks
 - Have your favourite playlists, albums, tracks and/or artists on the home screen
-- New queue management options.
-Clear the queue, add to the queue or replace it.
+- New queue management options (Clear the queue, add to the queue or replace it)
+- Fully customizable colour scheme
+- Customise dashboard order and search orders seperately
+- Audiobooks and podcasts are now in beta (If you experience any issues please report it via github)

 ## Requirements